karimsayedre/CUDA-Ray-Tracing-In-One-Weekend/README.md

 - **Direct GPU Rendering**: CUDA↔OpenGL interop for zero-copy display
 - **Frames in flight**: Less waiting for CPU each frame

+## Controls
+- Press F2 to toggle between CPU and GPU rendering.
+- Press M to toggle camera movement.
+- Window is resizeable.

 ## Build Instructions

 ### Prerequisites